Chris Lyttle: Political career

 Lyttle was Deputy Chair of the Assembly Committee with responsibility for the scrutiny of the policy of the Office of the First Minister and deputy First Minister.
 These include the Programme for Government, the Investment Strategy, Community Relations, Social Investment, Equality, Community Development, Children & Young People and Older People.
 Since May 2016, he has been vice-chair of the Assembly Committee on Education.

 Lyttle chairs the All Party Group (APG) on Cycling and the APG on Children and Young People, as well as vice chairs the APG on Postal Issues.
 He is a member of the following APG groups: Fairtrade, International Development, Trade Unions, Small and Medium Enterprises (SMEs), Football, Heart Disease & Stroke, Science and Technology, Human Trafficking, Rugby, UNSCR 1325 Women, Peace and Security, Learning Disability, Cancer, Visual Impairment, Autism, Community and Voluntary Sector, and Ethnic Minority Communities.

 On 29 October 2021, Lyttle announced that he would be stepping down at the 2022 Assembly election.

+Career after politics

+In June 2022, Lyttle was appointed as the Head of Public Affairs at the Irish Football Association.

+He is now a Client Director at Brown O'Connor Communications, Northern Ireland's leading Public Affairs and Strategic Communications agency.